genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_15.6_2022.md

 20 > 21 0.35
 ```

-Although there are several replicas with low acceptance ratio (in red),
+Although there are several replicas with low acceptance ratio,
 most replicas show an acceptance ratio of 0.2 -- 0.3.

 \(3\) Let us also check the time course of the index of replica.